kishkath/ERA3/Session8/README.md

 🔑 Model Architecture:
 ---------------------
  "C1-C2-C3-C4-output"
- * For every convolution block, there has to be 3 3x3 kernel convolutions with a stride of 2.
+ * For every convolution block, there are convolutions along with a stride of 2.
  * Total Parameter Count: 196,330

  * Calculation formulae: